 - Advertising and public relations

-If there is a legal or supervisory obligation, public bodies and institutions (e.g. organs and representatives of the Court of Auditors) may be recipients of your personal data.
+If there is a legal or regulatory obligation, public bodies and institutions (e.g. organs and agents of the Court of Auditors) may be recipients of your personal data.

-In addition, processors commissioned by us (in particular IT service providers, lawyers) will receive your data if they need the data to perform their respective services.
-All processors are contractually obligated to treat your data confidentially and to process it only within the scope of providing the service.
+In addition, processors commissioned by us (especially IT service providers, attorneys and other advisors) will receive your data, if they need the data to perform their respective services.
+All processors are contractually obliged to treat your data confidentially and to process them only as part of the provision of services.

-We process your personal data, if necessary for the duration of the entire business relationship and beyond that in accordance with the statutory storage and documentation obligations, which result in particular from the Austrian Enterprise Code (UGB) and the Federal Fiscal Code (BAO) in the respectively valid version.
-When we no longer need your personal data, we delete it from our systems and records or make it anonymous so that you can no longer be identified.
+We process your personal data, as far as is necessary for the duration of the entire business relationship and beyond, according to the statutory storage and documentation obligations, which arise in particular from the Austrian Commercial Code (UGB), the Austrian Federal Tax Code (BAO), as amended.
+If we no longer need your personal data, we will delete them from our systems and records or render them anonymous so that they can no longer be identified.

-What information do we collect from visitors and users of our website?
+6. What data do we collect from visitors and users of our website?

-In the course of your use of the website, we collect, compile and store the following data:
+In the course of your use of the website, we collect, gather and store the following data: